joelparkerhenderson/source-code-management/README.md

   * Svn: yes, and this is the default way to work

-  * Google mono-repo: yes, and this is the default way to work
+  * Google monorepo: yes, and this is the default way to work

 For example in `svn`, checking out only some subdirectory instead of entire repo is pretty much the default way how you should use it.